Previous

 Our history

-Weston College of Further and Higher Education's roots can be traced back over 150 years, with the first documented educational building being built on the Knightstone Campus site by Archdeacon Henry Law in 1845.
+Weston College of Further and Higher Education's roots can be traced back over 150 years, with the first documented educational building constructed on the Knightstone Campus site by Archdeacon Henry Law in 1845.

-This building, the National School (later called St John's Church School), went though several changes before being closed in 1964 and demolished in 1966.
+This building, originally known as the National School (later St John's Church School), underwent several changes before closing in 1964 and being demolished in 1966.

-In 2014, the College was rated 'outstanding' by Ofsted,and in February 2015 the College was judged to be both the 'College of the Year' and 'Overall Further Education Provider of the Year' at the Times Educational Supplement Further Education Awards 2015.
+The College has been recognised with numerous accolades over the years, including 'College of the Year' and 'Overall Further Education Provider of the Year' at the Times Educational Supplement Further Education Awards in 2015.

 Apply or find out more